chakra-ui/panda/website/pages/docs/theming/categories.md

 ---
-title: Token Types
+title: Token Categories
 description: Design tokens in Panda are grouped by categories which inherently maps to the required `$type` field in the [W3C Token Format](#).
 ---

-# Token Types
+# Token Categories

 Design tokens in Panda are grouped by categories which inherently maps to the required `$type` field in the [W3C Token Format](#).